FFXIV - Upgrade to Full Game

 Subscribing for certain lengths of time gives Veteran Rewards, too!

-Step Six – Enjoy the Full Game!
+Step Seven - Enjoy the Full Game!

 In conclusion, that’s about all there is to it.
 No more restrictions for you, and tons of new content!
 You will need to download the extra data that comes with the expansions, however.
-Expect around 20GB or so.
+Expect an extra 30GB or so if you’re coming from the Free Trial.Â

-Unfortunately this website only has guides for Free Trial players, and for content up to Lv.70, so I can’t provide much beyond that.
+Unfortunately this website only has guides for Free Trial players, and for content up to Lv.80, so I can’t provide much beyond that.
 Good luck in your journeys!
 You can still join our Free Trial Community Discord, however!
 Come chat with us and help some new players out. n.n